 Perhaps it’s time you got yourself a website that helps get the word out on your design work.

-If you have a dedicated studio you’d want the location to be visible, maybe on a Google map.
+If you have a dedicated studio, you’d want the location to be visible, possibly on a Google map.

 But you could also turn your graphic design website into a marketing monster by sharing your latest work to it.

 And if you’re really keen on setting yourself apart as a graphic designer of note, you’d want to add articles about your niche.